 Keynote Speeches

-- Concrete tools to manage your brain so you can lead more effectively under pressure in your Last 8% moments
+- Concrete tools to manage their brain so they can lead effectively under pressure

-In this powerful virtual or live keynote, your team will learn the results from our study of 7,500 leaders that puts your managers and people leaders at the center of building your culture.
-Your people will learn specific tools to own the culture on their team in the critical moments, the Last 8%, that creates culture.
-The Last 8% are those tougher conversations and decisions that many people struggle with and avoid.
-When leaders feel agency and have skills to lean into the difficult, they build a high-performance culture that becomes a powerful force in your organization.
+In this powerful virtual or live keynote, your team will learn the results from our study of 72,000 people that is published in the Harvard Business Review, which puts your managers and people leaders at the center of building your culture.
+Your people will learn specific tools to own and model the culture on their team in the critical moments, what we call Last 8% moments, that create culture.
+The Last 8% are those tougher conversations and decisions that many people struggle with and avoid, but are the secret to driving team performance.

-In this powerful program, your team will learn:
+In this impactful program, your team will learn:

 - What the two pillars of a high performing culture are: High Connection (psychological safety) and High Courage (ability to do hard things skillfully)

-- Specific tools to connect and coach their people to be their best in Last 8% Situations
+- Emotional Intelligence-based tools to be their best in Last 8% Situations

 - How to influence & engage others who are at a distance and create the conditions to keep the best and brightest